Asaf-Zanjiri/L-Crypt/README.md

 This is my first experience making a crypter.
 This software gets .Net EXE file and outputs .cs uncompiled stub code This project is still a WIP.
 I'm working on it whenever I have free time.
 In the future i'll try to improve the detection rate.

+# Update
+Currently working on my own implementations of process-hollowing

 # Detections
 I've tested it using antiscan.me with r77 rootkit compiled executable.